MoonGate: Part IAncient MoonPrologueDisclaimer:

-And Sam Carter awoke in her bed, the last strands of her dream hanging in her memory.
+And Sam Carter awoke in her bed, the last strands of her dream hanging in her memory, and the familiar throbbing in her head that always accompanied these dreams.
 She wondered what that dream meant.
 For a long time she had thought that it had represented her anxieties about the Stargate, but the dream was gaining clarity as time passed, as if it was really a memory which was resurfacing, rather that a manifestation of her subconscious.
-‘Focus, Sam, focus.’

-She thought, trying to get her mind out of those things ‘It’s only a dream, nothing more.’
+She thought, trying to get her mind out of those things, as she took a Tylenol 'It's only a dream, nothing more.'

 She looked at the hour and decided not to try to get back to sleep, she had to be in the SGC in a couple hours.

 She took her breakfast, showered and got dressed in her uniform, and every free moment her mind went back to her dream.
 It had looked so real.
 She couldn't shake the feeling that they were memories... and they felt like hers, not Jolinar's.
 Maybe she had to talk about it with Dad, well, rather Selmak in this case.Stargate Command.
 Cheyenne Mountain.